Hold On (Wilson Phillips song)

-"Hold On" is a song by American vocal group Wilson Phillips, released on February 27, 1990, as the lead single from their debut studio album, Wilson Phillips (1990).
-The song topped the US Billboard Hot 100 for a week in June 1990 and was the most successful single of that year in the US.
-The song won the Billboard Music Award for Hot 100 Single of the Year for 1990.
-At the Grammy Awards of 1991, "Hold On" received a nomination for Song of the Year, losing to "From a Distance" by Julie Gold and performed by Bette Midler.
+"Hold On" is a song by American vocal group Wilson Phillips, released on February 27, 1990, by SBK Records as the lead single from their debut studio album, Wilson Phillips (1990).
+The song was written by Carnie Wilson, Chynna Phillips and Glen Ballard, and produced by Ballard.
+It topped the US Billboard Hot 100 for a week in June 1990 and was the most successful single of that year in the US.
+It also became a worldwide hit, peaking within the top three in Australia and Canada and the top 10 in Belgium, Ireland, New Zealand, Sweden, and the United Kingdom.
+The song received platinum sales certifications in Australia and the UK and a gold certification in the US.
+Julien Temple directed its accompanying music video, which was filmed on locations in California.

-In 2017, Billboard ranked the song number 15 on their list of "100 Greatest Girl Group Songs of All Time".
+"Hold On" won the Billboard Music Award for Hot 100 Single of the Year for 1990.
+At the 33rd Annual Grammy Awards, "Hold On" was nominated for Song of the Year and Best Pop Vocal Performance by a Duo or Group, losing in both categories.
+In 2017, Billboard ranked the song number 15 in their list of "100 Greatest Girl Group Songs of All Time".
 In 2020, Cleveland.com ranked it at number 37 in their list of the best Billboard Hot 100 No. 1 song of the 1990s.
 In 2022, Pitchfork ranked number 246 in their list of "The 250 Best Songs of the 1990s".

 Background

 Chynna Phillips wrote the song's lyrics while battling substance abuse as well as being in a "really bad" relationship.
-She explained to Kelly Clarkson, "I just said if I don't change my course, I'm going to be in a lot of trouble."
+She explained to Kelly Clarkson in 2020, "I just said if I don't change my course, I'm going to be in a lot of trouble."
 Producer Glen Ballard presented the track to the group, noting it needed lyrics.
-Phillips based the lyrics off of the principles taught in AA, specifically the idea that things had to be taken "one day at a time."
+Phillips based the lyrics on the principles taught in AA, specifically the idea that things had to be taken "one day at a time."
 The next day, Phillips returned with "Hold On" and sang it for the Wilsons and Ballard, who immediately loved it.
 "I remember one guy I played it for said, 'That's not going to go anywhere.
 That's not a very good song.
 It's really corny,'" Phillips recalls.
 "I just remember thinking to myself, 'God, I hope he's wrong.'"